mrbusche/backseatfan.com/_posts/2010-06-23-usa-offsides-goal-vs-algeria.md

   </p>

   <p>
     USA got hosed again with another offsides call.
 Can there be anymore reasons to get instant replay for the World Cup?
-I don't understand the purpose of offsides&#8230; To level out the playing field?
+I don't understand the purpose of offsides?
+To level out the playing field?
 Wouldn't more goals in soccer be a good thing?
 Make it more exciting?
   </p>
 </div>